CurveDocs/curve-docs/template.md

 # **Custom Admonitions**

+!!!vyper "`FeeSplitter.vy`"
+    The source code for the `FeeSplitter.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/fee-splitter/blob/main/contracts/FeeSplitter.vy).
+The contract is written using [Vyper](https://github.com/vyperlang/vyper) version `0.4.0` and utilizes a [snekmate module](https://github.com/pcaversaccio/snekmate/blob/main/src/snekmate/auth/ownable.vy) to handle contract ownership.

+    The source code was audited by [:logos-chainsecurity: ChainSecurity](https://www.chainsecurity.com/).
+The full audit report can be found [here](https://github.com/curvefi/fee-splitter/blob/main/audits/ChainSecurity.pdf).

 !!!guard "Guarded Method"
     This function is only callable by the `admin` of the contract.

+:material-information-outline:{ title='This interactive example fetches the output directly on-chain.' }

+!!!guard "Guarded Method by [Snekmate 🐍](https://github.com/pcaversaccio/snekmate)"
+    This contract makes use of a Snekmate module to manage roles and permissions.
+This specific function can only be called by the current `owner` of the contract.

 !!!deploy "Contract Source & Deployment"